opencog/docker/opencog/lang-mst/README.md

 cp -pr mpg-parse.rdb mpg-parse-copy.rdb
 ```

-2. Start the Link grammar parser, using the demo dictionary provided.
+2. Start the Link Grammar parser, using the demo dictionary provided.
    This dictionary hard-codes the `mpg-parse-copy.rdb` file location
    in it.
 ```